nkz-soft/rust-microservice-template/README.md

 It translates user requests and external events into actions that the Domain Layer can understand, and communicates the results back to the user or external systems.

 ### Infrastructure Layer
 The Infrastructure Layer is responsible for providing the necessary infrastructure to run the application.
 This can include things like databases, message queues, and external APIs.

+### CQRS
+CQRS (Command Query Responsibility Segregation) is a pattern that separates the read and write responsibilities of an application into separate models.

 ## Deployment